earkevin11/Azure-IaC-Terraform-GitlabPipeline/README.md

   - variables.tf
   - tfvars.tf
 - App Registration in Entra ID (acts as the identity that is deploying the Azure resources)
+- Gitlab yaml file

-# Real World Production CI/CD Pipeline
+# Gitlab YAML file for Real World Production CI/CD Pipeline
 - I will break down how teams go through a CI/CD Pipeline and professionals avoid breaking production and reduce security risks.

 # 1. Creating a new branch and commiting it.
 Never commit directly to the Main branch!